Welcome to this hands-on Ekrin B37 review. We’re excited to share our personal experience with this surprisingly good massage gun.

 This we might say is the standout genius of this device (at least by just looking at it).
 Many of the straight or T-shaped massage guns we have used tend to put so much tension on our wrists that we can barely even get a 3-minute session without having to stop.

 The 15-degree angled handle makes for great ergonomics on the B37.
 It allows you to reach almost 90% of the body muscles without having to work your arm into difficult positions.

 We also found out that with this design we could use the massage gun for longer than we have done with other massage guns (we have tested many).

 Ekrin doesn’t say it, but even if you were giving a massage to a colleague, the design gives a comfortable two-handed grip (the little extension at the top).
-You could argue that maybe Theragun Pro has a way better handle, but Ekrin did well here for a budget massage.
+You could argue that maybe Theraguns have better handles, but Ekrin did well here for a value massage gun.

 Stroke Length / Amplitude

-12mm is not nearly enough to rival Theragun’s 16mm or Opove Max’s 15mm but to be fair it offers just enough.
-Plus, the high stall force makes up for this.
+12mm is not nearly enough to rival Theragun’s 16mm or Opove Apex’s 14mm but to be fair it offers just enough.
+Plus, the high stall force, and much faster percussions make up for this.

 Performance Parameters Comparison

 Let’s see how B37 compares against other popular competitors.